 Think of it as the trust layer that should have been built alongside the information layer — but wasn't, because we didn't need it until now.

-AI agents and recommendation systems get a simple API: "how many real humans committed to this, and how deeply?"
-Instead of scraped reviews and gamed ratings, they get behavioral ground truth.
+AI agents and recommendation systems query a simple API: how many real humans committed to this, and how deeply?
+Instead of scraped reviews and gamed ratings, they get behavioral signals rooted in real cost — time, money, sustained engagement.

 Reputation can be manufactured.
 Reviews can be bought.
 But repeat purchases, staked capital, and sustained behavioral patterns require real cost.